hsnovel/Sylvester/README.md

 Sylvester is a high-performance single header advanced mathematics library designed mainly for 3D Graphics applications such as OpenGL, Direct3D, and Vulkan.
 It focuses on simplicity, usability, and performance.
-Sylvester works only on C++.

 You can include the implementation with SYL_IMPLEMENTATION or just the decleartions with including the file.